jkomoros/code-sprouts/README.md

 This is a very simple tool to help create simple interactive bots that are primarily programmed using plain language, as well as a bit of structured state management.

-You can see a live demo at https://code-sprouts.web.app
+You can see a live demo at https://code-sprouts.web.app.

+In the webapp, you can select a sprout to run from the dropdown, or add a sprout.
+You can paste a remote URL pointing to a sprout that lives elsewhere and it will run it.
+At any time, you can share your URL with someone else and it will run the same sprout you're running.

 ## Running